filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag can be safely disabled unless one or more features described above are required.

+### openssl
+Pass the `-Dopenssl=true` option to the Meson build script.
+Use the OpenSSL library to enable support for DoT (DNS-over-TLS) in the `systemd-resolved` daemon.

+It is safe to disable this flag.

 ### pam
 The flag will pass `-Dpam=true` option to the Meson build script.
 This will install the `systemd-user-sessions` binary and the associated `.service` file.
 It will also install the PAM module for systemd (`pam_systemd.so`) for integrating with `systemd-logind` and registering the user session with systemd control group hierarchy.
 The module also applies various resource management and runtime parameters to the new session, as configured in the JSON User Record of the user, when one is defined.